ISO 17025 Accreditation Resource Center

 Finding the right Accreditation Body (AB) to achieve accreditation can be confusing.
 That is why The 17025store.com has partnered with many different AB to make it easy for you to find, choose, and hire to complete your company’s needs.

 - Click the red ‘Get Started’ Button

 - Complete Form

 - The accreditation form is automatically sent to our team, and we get to work finding the best options for you.

 - You will receive a copy of your submittal, and we retain one for our records.

-- You receive a quotation within 72 hours so you may select the AB that will best fit your unique requirements.
+- You will receive your quotation options within 72 hours so you may select the AB that will best fit your unique requirements.

 Once you have reviewed the details of the quotation you will be provided with an agreement contract.
 Once this agreement is signed, usually with a deposit, you are confirmed to work with the AB that you have chosen, and they are committed to working with you to help you achieve accreditation.
 The AB will contact you to schedule the assessment, and the lead assessors will contact you approximately a month prior to the assessment date.
 The assessment will be conducted, and once finished a review will take place.
 The lab will have to meet any non-conformances and prove that they have taken the corrective action necessary before the accreditation is reviewed and granted.